mwilliamson/mammoth-wordpress-plugin/readme.txt

 * Include wp-image-* class when inserting images.
 This allows the WordPress editor to correctly identify the image and show appropriate editing options.

+* If an image has an alt text description in the original document, set the alt text when uploading that image.

 * Show a message while the document is being inserted.

 = 1.1.0 =